‘Serge le Temoin de Playboy’ & Co. Sartorial elegance in Congo

 Glorious Seersucker and All That Jazz

 Henry Herbert was extremely privileged to make the above suit: privileged on two counts in fact.
 The first, because the suit was created for the wedding of Ray Goold (above), a wonderful and talented musician.
 Ray plays with the Solent City Jazzmen in Southampton.
 The second, because Ray asked for an extremely rare, but special, fabric for his suit – Seersucker.
 We chose a seersucker fabric from Holland & Sherry.
-Unfortunately, the photograph may not do it justice, looking at it on a computer, as seersucker fabric is woven in such a way that it gives a glorious looking wrinkled appearance in places and is great, either as as suit or stand alone trousers or jacket.
+Unfortunately, the photograph may not do it justice, looking at it on a computer, as seersucker fabric is woven in such a way that it gives a glorious texture and is great, either as as suit or stand alone trousers or jacket.
+Richard Green for The Big Black Book (Illustration)

 Beat the blues, choose blue!

-A terrific looking blue wool suit made by Henry Herbert Tailors, accompanied by smartly polished shoes.
+Notes: A terrific looking blue wool suit made by Henry Herbert Tailors, accompanied by smartly polished shoes.
 A great example of how striking this colour fabric can look in a well cut suit.
 You can also see a video of a blue Henry Herbert suit here.
-I am very grateful to the young lady who took this photograph, Petra Exton.